Netanyahu in high stakes gamble with new settlement bill

 "Additionally, we will provide the International Criminal Court with information about this and other steps taken by the Israeli government," he said.

-Far-right parties have been emboldened by the choice of Donald Trump as U.S. president-elect.
-Shortly after his victory in November, Bennett, who advocates Israeli annexation of part of the West Bank, announced: "The era of the Palestinian state is over."
+Far-right parties have been emboldened by Donald Trump's victory in the U.S. presidential election in November.
+Shortly after Trump's election, Bennett, who advocates Israeli annexation of part of the West Bank, announced: "The era of the Palestinian state is over."

 Trump has pledged to move the U.S. embassy from Tel Aviv to Jerusalem, a city that Israel regards as its capital -- a claim that has not won international recognition.

-Yossi Verter, political analyst at the left-leaning Haaretz newspaper, said the power of the settler lobby has grown out of all proportion.
+Yossi Verter, a political analyst at the left-leaning newspaper Haaretz, said the power of the settler lobby had grown out of all proportion.

 Settlers and their supporters, he wrote, "have this government and the prime minister wrapped around their little fingers".

-(Editing by Jeffrey Heller and Sonya Hepinstall)
+Editing by Jeffrey Heller and Sonya Hepinstall, Larry King